software-architects/time-cockpit-documentation/doc/ui/lists/entityview-profiles.md

-# Time Cockpit Profile Feature Documentation
+# Profiles

 ## Overview

-The time cockpit Profile feature allows users to customize the display settings of lists within time cockpit to better adapt to the way they work.
+The time cockpit Profiles feature allows users to customize the display settings of lists within time cockpit to better adapt to the way they work.
 With this feature, users can create, manage, and apply profiles to lists, including settings like displayed columns, column order, grouping, collapse status of grouping, and sort order.
 Profiles are stored per user in the database, making them accessible on any device or browser.

 ## Key Features